Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/6-data-import/technical-articles/loading-college-board-results.md

     select * from  [edfi].StudentAssessmentStudentObjectiveAssessmentPerformanceLevel where AssessmentIdentifier like 'National-%' order by IdentificationCode
     ```

 14. Back to in the Powershell window run the following command
-     “.\\DataImport.Server.TransformLoad.exe”
+     `.\DataImport.Server.TransformLoad.exe`

     ![DataImport Command](https://edfidocs.blob.core.windows.net/$web/img/reference/data-import/technical-articles/image2019-10-4_11-19-55.png)

 15. It will go through a series of steps like Inserting Bootstrap data.
 And
      then proceed to load the CSVs with the provided mappings.

     ![DataImport Result](https://edfidocs.blob.core.windows.net/$web/img/reference/data-import/technical-articles/image2019-10-4_11-21-3.png)

 16. Go back to SSMS and run the SQL statement.

     ![Sql Statement](https://edfidocs.blob.core.windows.net/$web/img/reference/data-import/technical-articles/image2019-10-4_11-21-34.png)

 17. Voila!
-You have now imported these sample Colleboard CSV files into your
+You have now imported these sample Collegeboard CSV files into your
      ODS.